brisksale/brisk-control/docs/Future.md

 //> "Nothing broke"
 ```

+### Error handling

+Functions listed under this category allow you to get at or transform the
+rejection reason in Futures, or even coerce Futures back into the resolution
+branch in several different ways.

 #### mapRej
 ##### `#mapRej :: Future a b ~> (a -> c) -> Future c b`
 ##### `.mapRej :: (a -> b) -> Future a c -> Future b c`